Master of Theological Studies

 - have advanced skills of interpretation and critical reflection on a range of theological and related disciplines, with awareness of implications and applications to historical and contemporary issues and contexts, in order to generate and evaluate ideas for professional practice and further learning

 - articulate and communicate knowledge and insights in theology and its related disciplines to specialist and non-specialist audiences

 - apply relevant theological and hermeneutical skills through the execution of a substantial research-based project, capstone experience, or piece of scholarship.

-- 120 points of postgraduate Elective units
+- 5 postgraduate Elective units

 - either one Capstone unit of at least 24 points or RQ9748M Minor Thesis